devops329/devops/instruction/penetrationTesting/penetrationTesting.md

 ## Putting on your white hat

-An attacker with evil designs is ofter characterized as wearing a **black hat**.
+An attacker with evil designs is often characterized as wearing a **black hat**.
 Alternatively, security researchers who think like an attacker, but mitigate resulting vulnerabilities instead of exploiting them, are characterized as wearing a **white hat**.

 Successful penetration testing requires you to think like an attacker.
 It is almost the opposite of your normal operational design approach.
-Instead of asking the question: "What parameters does this component need to get a desired result", you ask: "What parameters can I abuse, exclude, or overload to get a result that the component was not designed to provide?"
+Instead of asking: "What parameters does this component need to get a desired result", you ask: "What parameters can I abuse, exclude, or overload to get a result that the component was not designed to provide?"

 It often helps to make a game out of it.
 If it is an application that you wrote, then you are playing a game of chess with yourself.
 Otherwise, you need to get into the head of the application author and figure out where the blind spots are.